janovak/image-blurrer/README.md

-# image-blurrer
+# image-processing

+Provides a PyCuda implementations of varius image processing algorithms

+## Image blurring
 Blurs an image using the box blur algorithm.

-Takes an image file and the radius (amount to blur) as command line arguments and writes the blurred image to disk.